jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8cd6a442111a86199cf3dc34edaacfdfb3c47604/Sections/Images/Figure%2016.jpg">
 </p>

-To learn more about how extract data works with filters, you'll practice by creating a feature class with a single representing the state of Indiana from the State_Boundaries feature class.
+To learn more about how extract data works with filters, you'll practice by creating a feature class with a single feature representing the state of Indiana from the State Boundaries feature class.

 ### Step 1: Add Relevant Data to Map Viewer Classic

-To get started, begin by adding the State_Boundaries feature class to the Map Viewer Classic.
+To get started, begin by adding State Boundaries to the Map Viewer Classic.

 ### Step 2: Apply Filter to Input Feature Class

-When using filters to create a new feature class with extract data you will need to apply a filter to your input feature class with criteria to select all of the feature you want to appear in the output feature class after running the extract data tool.
+When using filters to create a new feature class with extract data you will need to apply a filter to your input feature class with criteria to select all of the features you want to appear in the output feature class after running the extract data tool.

-In this case, we'll apply a filter to select the state of Indiana from the State_Boundaries feature class.
+In this case, you'll apply a filter to select the state of Indiana from the State Boundaries feature class.
 You can access filters via the content tab in Map Viewer Classic.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8cd6a442111a86199cf3dc34edaacfdfb3c47604/Sections/Images/Figure%2017.jpg">
 </p>

-Configure a filter that will select Indiana from the State_Boundaries feature class.
+Configure a filter that will select Indiana from the State Boundaries feature class.
 Then, apply the filter.

 **If you need a refresher on how filters work in ArcGIS Online, head [here](https://github.com/jacobmswisher/Mapping-with-ArcGIS-Online/blob/main/Sections/Part5.md)**